energy-storage-analysis/LDES-Survey/README.md

 The codes in this work were run on Windows with VS Code running a linux terminal with Git Bash.
 The final figure generation was tested with a local virtual environment with the `requirements/requirements.txt` file, see `requirements/README.md` for more information.

+Two external command line programs not installed by `pip` are needed, imagemagick and inkscape.
+These programs are used to convert the svg files of the final figures into tiff.
+On Windows, the the folders that `inkscape.exe` and `magick.exe` are in must be added to the system PATH (as shown [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)).

 a `.env` file needs to be created in the root repository directory with the following info
 ```
 PDF_FOLDER_PATH='C:\Users\your\path\to_pdf_files'